What is Amazon S3 integration?

 Collecting Amazon S3 results

 When a form user completes your form, their results or uploaded files will be sent to your Amazon S3 bucket.
-If there's an existing file in your bucket with the same name as a new file and if versioning is not enabled for the bucket, Amazon S3 will replace the existing file.
+If there's an existing file in your bucket with the same name as a new file, Amazon S3 will replace the existing file.
 If versioning is enabled for the bucket, a new version of the file will be created and the old version will remain.

 You can use Piping to customize the "Filename prefix" or "Folder" with information from your form and slashes to create to new sub-folders.
 Amazon S3 will automatically create any sub-folders that don't exist yet.
 For example, the file prefix